ncboot/shim-review/README.md

 to say that it is a CA?
 See the [docs](./docs/) for more guidance about this.
 *******************************************************************************
-[yes, embedding a CA certificate, X509v3 Basic Constraints is set to FALSE]
+[yes, embedding a CA certificate, X509v3 Basic Constraints is set to TRUE]

 *******************************************************************************
 ### Do you add a vendor-specific SBAT entry to the SBAT section in each binary that supports SBAT metadata ( GRUB2, fwupd, fwupdate, systemd-boot, systemd-stub, shim + all child shim binaries )?